Xemin0/MV_Mult_CUDA/README.md

 ## To-dos
 - Verify the correctness of current three kernels for Matrix-Vector Multiplication
+- Fix the issue with using `BLOCK_SIZE` and `blockDim.x` interchangeably in kernels
-- Finish the kernel leveraging 'Instruction Level Parallelism'
+- Finish the kernel with 'Instruction Level Parallelism'
 - Devise a MakeFile
 - Add ErrorCheck for all CUDA function calls
 - Test performances for larger matrix/vector sizes